JustinOros/xteink-plugins/README.md

 - Active internet connection via WiFi
 - Hardcover account and API token
 - Books with embedded ISBN metadata

+---

+### GitHub Sync

+Syncs `.epub` files from a private GitHub repository to your device on boot.

+- Downloads new or updated books from your configured repo automatically on startup
+- Skips files already on the device that haven't changed
+- Configurable via Settings → Plugins → GitHub Sync (username, personal access token, repo, branch)
+- Credentials can also be pre-configured during install

+Requirements:
+- Active internet connection via WiFi
+- GitHub account with a repository containing your `.epub` files
+- Personal access token with read-only Contents access to the repo

+---

 ## Requirements